4533-phoenix/website-v2/content/blog/arm-control.md

 ## Inverse Kinematics

 Inverse kinematics is simply given and end position, find the combination of angles and heights to get to that position.
-I wrote out a simplified version of the problem on some graph paper and I realisedd that it is easier than is seemed.
+I wrote out a simplified version of the problem on some graph paper and I realised that it is easier than is seemed.
 My idea was given a end point in 2d space, we can use the circle formula and sinc the elevator body is vertical, we can simply substitute into the circle formula.

 Variables:
   - `Tx` = Target X